deepin-community/nodejs/doc/api/url.md

 `url.parse()` uses a lenient, non-standard algorithm for parsing URL strings.
 It is prone to security issues such as [host name spoofing][] and incorrect handling of usernames and passwords.

-`url.parse()` is an exception to most of the legacy APIs.
-Despite its security concerns, it is legacy and not deprecated because it is:

-* Faster than the alternative WHATWG `URL` parser.
-* Easier to use with regards to relative URLs than the alternative WHATWG `URL` API.
-* Widely relied upon within the npm ecosystem.

-Use with caution.
+Do not use with untrusted input.
+CVEs are not issued for `url.parse()` vulnerabilities.
+Use the [WHATWG URL][] API instead.

 ### `url.resolve(from, to)`

 <!-- YAML
 added: v0.1.25
 changes:
+  - version:
-  - version: v15.13.0
+      - v15.13.0
+      - v14.17.0
     pr-url: https://github.com/nodejs/node/pull/37784
     description: Deprecation revoked.
 Status changed to "Legacy".
   - version: v11.0.0